materialsproject/fireworks/docs/index.rst

 * Ability to distribute the calculations over multiple worker nodes, each of which might use different a queueing system and process a different type of calculation.

 * Support for *dynamic* workflows that that react to results programmatically.
-You can pre-specify what actions to take depending on the output of a workflow step (terminating a workflow, restarting the current step, or completely altering the workflow)
+You can pre-specify what actions to take depending on the output of a job (e.g., terminate a workflow, add a new step, or completely alter the workflow)

-* Detection of duplicate sub-workflows - automatically skip duplicated portions between two workflows while still running unique sections
+* Automatic detection of duplicate sub-workflows - skip duplicated portions between two workflows while still running unique sections

 * Loosely-coupled and modular infrastructure that is intentionally hackable.
 Use some FireWorks components without using *everything*, and more easily adapt FireWorks to your application.